Hair Transplants Using FUT (Follicular Unit Transfer)

-At Long Island Hair Transplantations we perform many FUT Hair Transplants.
+At the New York Hair Transplantation Center we perform many types of hair restoration procedures including FUT Hair Transplants.
 Follicular Unit Hair Transplantation (FUT) implants hair into the balding area as individual follicular units (naturally occurring groups of 1-4 hairs).
 Because of this the hairline looks totally natural and be undetectable as a hair transplant.
 This is the state-of-the-art in hair restoration surgery.

 Many are afraid of the procedure because of the unnatural look many have from old techniques that we do not employ at our facility.
 The out-dated “plug” techniques tranplant the hair into the scalp like “corn rows” or “dolls hair”.
 These older techniques were more traumatic, and patients would leave the office with their head wrapped in bandages and enduring significant bleeding and pain.
 With our modern follicular unit hair transplants, patients leave the office with only a hat and headband.
 In fact they are able to shower and shampoo their hair the day after the hair restoration surgery.